History of Microsoft Exchange Server: Exchange Server 5.5

-Exchange Server 2000
+Exchange 2000 Server

 Codenamed "Platinum", this version overcame many of the limitations of its predecessors.
 For example, it raised the maximum sizes of databases and increased the number of servers in a cluster from two to four.
 However, many customers were deterred from upgrading by the requirement for a full Microsoft Active Directory infrastructure to be in place, as unlike Exchange Server 5.5, Exchange 2000 Server had no built-in Directory Service, and had a dependency upon Active Directory.
 The migration process from Exchange Server 5.5 necessitated having the two systems online at the same time, with user-to-mailbox mapping and a temporary translation process between the two directories.
 Exchange 2000 Server also added support for instant messaging, but that capability was later spun off to Microsoft Office Live Communications Server.